Willamette Valley: Climate

 The climate of the Willamette Valley is a mix of Mediterranean (Köppen Csb) and oceanic (Köppen Cfb) influences.
 The Köppen climate classification system considers it Mediterranean, but compared to a true Mediterranean climate it is cooler and moister, with a longer rainy season.
 The main climatic features are moderate temperatures and frequent cloudiness and rains, except in summer when the northward expansion of the North Pacific High creates generally sunny and warm weather.

 Winters are consistently wet and cloudy, and often foggy, but quite mild.
 Although night frosts are common, the temperature almost always rises above the freezing point in the daytime.
 Snow occurs on occasion, but accumulations are normally light, and in some winters no snow whatsoever falls.
 Very cold temperatures are atypical; the temperature very rarely falls below 20 F, and readings of 5 F or lower occur only about once every 25 years.
 Summers are characterized by warm, sunny afternoons with little or no humidity, and cool evenings.
 Sometimes, heat waves can occur, with temperatures rising above 90 F and occasionally even reaching 100 F, but the nights usually bring relief.
+Contemporarily, there have been heat waves in the area that reach higher than 110 F.

 Precipitation varies considerably across the valley and is closely correlated with elevation.
 Annual totals range from 36 in at the lowest elevations to more than 80 in in the foothills.
 Eugene, at the southern end of the valley, is 425 ft above sea level and receives 46 in per year.
 Conversely, at the northern end of the valley, Portland is 50 ft above sea level and receives only 36 in per year.
 Most rainfall occurs from October to May, and it tends to be heaviest between November and January, when disturbances coming from the Pacific Ocean are at their most intense.
 Growing seasons are long, averaging 150 to 180 days per year in the lowlands to about 110 to 130 days at elevations above 800 ft.

 Severe storms of any kind are rare, although snow and ice storms can sometimes occur when surface low pressure systems move south along the coast, inducing offshore flow which advects cold air from the Columbia Basin westward through the Columbia River Gorge, filling the valley to the north of the surface low track.
 Weather systems sometimes bring high winds to the northern region of the valley.
 Average cloud cover can exceed 70 percent in winter but drops to less than 15 percent in summer.
 Tornadoes are rare, but do happen a few times a year with minimal damage.